franckf-git/rtfm/programs_sysadmin.md

-git tag -a v1.2 9fceb02                     #tag after commits git tag -d v1.4-lw                          #Deleting Tags git blame FILE                              #Check modif by users
+git tag -a v1.2 9fceb02                     #tag after commits git tag -d v1.4-lw                          #Deleting Tags git blame FILE                              #Check modif by users git switch -                                #Switch between the last 2 branch git restore myFile.txt                      #Discarding your local changes in a certain file git restore .                               #Undoing all of the local changes in the working copy (be careful)

 git grep 'import' $(git rev-list --all)     #full search in history